AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 1. Select **[!UICONTROL Build]**.

->[!INFO]
->
+### Example

->**Example:** Suppose that you want to trace the path that users took both to and from the most popular pages on your site.
+Suppose that you want to trace the path that users took both to and from the most popular pages on your site.

->
->To do this, you would
->
->1.
-Begin creating a flow visualization as described above.
+1. Create a flow visualization as described above.
->1.
-Drag the [!UICONTROL **Page**] dimension into the **[!UICONTROL Contains]** field, then select [!UICONTROL **Build**].
+1. Drag the [!UICONTROL **Page**] dimension into the **[!UICONTROL Contains]** field, then select [!UICONTROL **Build**].
->1.
-The Flow visualization builds with the most-viewed page visible in the focus node in the center of the visualization.
+1. The Flow visualization builds, with the most-viewed page visible in the focus node, at the center of the visualization.
 You also see the top pages leading into that page (to the left of the focus node) as well as the top pages leading out of that page (to the right of the focus node).
->1.
-Analyze data in the flow, as described in [View and change the Flow output](#view-and-change-the-flow-output).
+1. Analyze data in the flow, as described in [View and change the Flow output](#view-and-change-the-flow-output).

-## View and change the Flow output {#output}
+## View and change the Flow output

-A summary of the Flow configuration appears at the top of the diagram.
+A summary of the Flow configuration appears at the top of the visualizations.
 The paths in the diagram are proportional.
 Paths with more activity appear thicker.

 ![Flow output example showing Ends with Visits, Pathing dimension: Page, and Flow container: Vistors.](assets/flow-output.png)